Experts had no idea these Rembrandt portraits existed. Now they're going on the auction block

 Sold as lot 76 at a Christie’s auction on June 18, 1824, the paintings were listed as: “Rembrandt – very spirited and finely coloured.”
 Since then, they have remained in the same private UK collection.

-The portraits will go on tour in New York and Amsterdam in June before returning to London, where they can be viewed by the public from 1-6 July for the Classic Week pre-sale exhibition ahead of the sale on 6 July.
+The portraits went on tour in New York and Amsterdam in June before returning to London, where they have been available to view in the Classic Week pre-sale exhibition.

 You might also like